banner-bg

 Math activities

-Since the day's theme is all things 100, you can use your celebration to further develop your children’s math or counting skills.
+Since the day's theme is all things 100, you can use your celebration to further develop your children’s early math and counting skills.
 Here are some activities to consider:

 100 snack pieces